Rat-OS/RatOS-configuration/docs/beacon_contact_dev_branch.md

 Poke test from 5.000 to -0.300, at 3.000 mm/s
 ```

-We are interested in the latency value.
-Compare your results with the following list.
+Compare your latency values with the following list.

 | Score	| Notes |
 | :------------ |:--------------- |